Clint Steindl: Early life and career

-For the 2008–09 season, Steindl moved to the United States to play college basketball for Saint Mary's.
+In 2008, Steindl moved to the United States to play college basketball for the Saint Mary's Gaels.
 In 122 games over four seasons, he made 70 starts and averaged 6.2 points and 2.4 rebounds in 20.6 minutes per game.

 As a senior in 2011–12, Steindl began the season in the starting lineup, but had to miss three games in the middle of the season after injuring his ankle against Missouri State.
 When he returned, his starting spot had been claimed.
 Left to come off the bench, Steindl operated as a 3-point specialist and defensive stopper.
-A mid-February injury to starting guard Stephen Holt saw him miss the remainder of the regular season, leading to Steindl moving back into the starting lineup.
+An injury to Stephen Holt in February led to Steindl moving back into the starting lineup.
 In the five games during Holt's absence, Steindl averaged 12.2 points per game.
 In three of those five games, he led the Gaels in scoring.
 His roommates as a senior were fellow Australians Matthew Dellavedova and Mitchell Young.